PatrickHK24/BigData/README.md

 LIMIT 6;
 ```
 ### When to apply for remote analyst jobs?
-Based on the platforms with the highest number of remote Businss/Data analyst vacancies posted in 2023, the next question to answer is when are most positions published.
+Based on the platforms with the highest number of remote Businss/Data Analyst vacancies posted in 2023, the next question to answer is when are most positions published.

-***Most vacancies were posted between October and January on LinkedIn, with summer being the "slowest" period.***
+Most vacancies were posted between October and January on LinkedIn, with summer being the "slowest" period.
 ![LinkedIn month posting](./assets/5_LinkedIn_month.png)
-*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on LinkedIn; generated with Excel from SQL result*
+*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on LinkedIn; generated with Excel from SQL result.*

-***ZipRecruiter and Indeed both show a peak in vacancies posting in January, with June representing a second peak for Indeed solely.
-The end of 2023 was the "slowest" period.***
+ZipRecruiter and Indeed both show a peak in vacancies posted in January, with June representing a second peak for Indeed solely.
+The end of 2023 was the "slowest" period.
 ![LinkedIn month posting](./assets/5_Indeed_ZipRecruiter_month.png)
-*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on Indeed and ZipRecruiter; generated with Excel from SQL result*
+*Line graph represents when were remote Business/Data Analyst vacancies listed in 2023 on Indeed and ZipRecruiter; generated with Excel from SQL result.*

 ### Query used
 ```sql